MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/career-coach.md

 2. Copy the verification link and share it with your educational institution’s LinkedIn page super admin.
 Learn more about the LinkedIn page super admin role in the [LinkedIn page admin documentation](https://www.linkedin.com/help/linkedin/answer/102672).

-3. The LinkedIn page super admin, will use the unique verification link to associate Career Coach with your school's page.
-[Additional documentation about LinkedIn page verification](https://www.linkedin.com/help/linkedin/answer/102672).
+3. The LinkedIn page super admin will use the unique verification link to associate Career Coach with your school's page.
+See [Additional documentation about LinkedIn page verification](https://www.linkedin.com/help/linkedin/answer/102672) for more information.

    ![linkedin page verification in the linkedin developer portal.](media/career-coach-linkedin-verification.png)